 Choose your twigs based on how close you want them to your hair, the cleaner the better.

-Remove the bark, sand and use some kind of sealer like coconut oil that won't affect your hair, pin it up and get it off your face in a bun.
+Remove the bark, sand them to smooth of any rough edges, and use some kind of sealer like coconut oil that won't affect your hair, pin it up and get it off your face in a bun.

 Hair sticks have been used for centuries, some plain like chop sticks, some lavishly decorated with crystals, some made from antler, bone or exotic woods.